Basics

 Your first priorities after approval should be:

-If you want Amazon to handle storage, packing, and shipping, you'll need to create your first FBA shipment.
-This involves labelling your products, creating a shipping plan in Seller Central, and sending inventory to Amazon's fulfilment centre.
+1. Setting up FBA (Fulfilment by Amazon): If you want Amazon to handle storage, packing, and shipping, you'll need to create your first FBA shipment.
+This involves labelling your products, creating a shipping plan in Seller Central, and sending inventory to Amazon's fulfilment center.
 FBA products may become eligible for Prime shipping, which can improve delivery speed and customer experience.

-Beyond your monthly subscription, Amazon charges referral fees (a percentage of each sale, varying by category), FBA fees (based on product size and weight), and storage fees.
+3. Understanding your fee structure: Beyond your monthly subscription, Amazon charges referral fees (a percentage of each sale, varying by category), FBA fees (based on product size and weight), and storage fees.
 Know your margins before you set prices.

-Some categories require additional approval (ungating), GTIN/UPC barcodes, or compliance certifications.
+4. Checking for category-specific requirements: Some categories require additional approval (ungating), GTIN/UPC barcodes, or compliance certifications.
 Check the requirements for your specific product category in Seller Central before listing.

 Need Help Setting Up Your Amazon Seller Account?